Any demand to sell M6 or TF1 flagship channels would be a deal breaker -TF1 CEO

-The main challenge for TF1 and M6 and their respective parent companies, French conglomerate Bouygues (BOUY.PA) and Germany's Bertelsmann (BTGGg.F), is to obtain clearance from France's competition authority, as the combined entity would have sway over three-quarters of the country's TV advertising.
+The main challenge for TF1 and M6 and their respective parent companies, French conglomerate Bouygues and Germany’s Bertelsmann, is to obtain clearance from France’s competition authority, as the combined entity would have sway over three-quarters of the country’s TV advertising.

 “If there was a demand for a sale of either TF1 or M6 channel as part of the remedies, neither group would accept that,” Pelisson said in a call with analysts.